FREEDIVING ON DEEPERBLUE.COM

 While it can be a relaxing activity that you can do over the weekend, it is also known as an international sport.
 We cover the latest news about competitions, as well as updated world records and attempts.
 Professional and competitive freedivers know how to use their bodies’ diving capabilities to go more than 200 meters underwater on a single breath.
 They have developed their diving reflexes to aid in conserving oxygen and restrict the flow of blood to the extremities.
 That way they are able to conserve the oxygen for their vital organs.

-Freediving is one of the main topics we cover here on DeeperBlue.com – why not explore below to find out more or click here to find all our content over in the Freediving Category.
+Freediving is one of the main topics we cover here on DeeperBlue.com – why not explore below or click here to find all our content over in the Freediving Category.
 We also have our extensive 20-part Beginners Guide to Freediving.